 dot11SecureLTFImplemented is true and the peer STA has advertised Secure LTF Support capability in its RSNXE (see 9.4.2.241 (RSN Extension element (RSNXE))

 The temporal keywhich is used by the MAC to protect individually addressed communication between the Authenticator's and Supplicant's respective STAs.
 If WUR frame protection is negotiated, the KDK is used to derive a WTK, which is used by the MAC of the WUR AP to protect and by the MAC of the WUR non-AP STA to validate individually addressed WUR Wake-up frames.
 PTKs are used between a single Supplicant and a single Authenticator.

+If a KDK is derived to support secure LTF, it is recommended that KDK is updated periodically for improved ranging security.

 27 High Efficiency (HE) PHY specification